Following Mounting Pressure from Students, University President Tom Wolfe Resigns

 - Emphasize policies that reinforce positive behavior over tactics that drive students out of school

-Flex Your Rights, a site that deals with the proper ways to deal with police officers, lists the best ways for your children to interact with police officers on their school campus.
+Flex Your Rights, a site that deals with the proper ways to deal with police officers, lists the helpful ways for your children to interact with police officers on their school campus.
 Flex Your Rights, and McMinn Law Firm, recommend you tell your child that, in any scenario where they believe they could get into trouble, they should remain silent and insist that the school contact a parent.

 Flex Your Rights uses an example from the Central Park Jogger case of 1989: